Prepare for Fishing on a Pontoon Boat

 If your pontoon boat has a canopy, lower or remove it before you begin fishing.
-You'll cast more effectively if you have room to swing your rod.
+You'll cast more effectively if you have room to cast your rod.

 Once you follow these tips and make the necessary improvements to your pontoon boat, you'll wonder why anyone would want to fish any other way.
 Yes, pontoon boats are great for entertaining and family fun -- but they're also serious fishing machines with unique advantages over any other type of boat.

 Take along family fish recipes, foods like fried chicken, crackers, and the ingredients for preparing sandwiches.
 Making the sandwiches beforehand often results in sogginess.
 Fruit, ample bottles of water and snacks can be stored in your custom Bennington refrigerator.

 Later, whether you are on the water or returning to the marina, try these tasty recipes for just-caught fish.
 Add them to family-favorite fish recipes for breakfast, lunch and dinner.
 If you plan to enjoy your meal on the boat, try these recipes for grilling on your pontoon boat.

 Planning Your Fishing Trip Destination